 Unfortunately, your body’s ability to convert ALA is limited.
 Only about 5% of ALA is converted to EPA, while less than 0.5% is converted to DHA (

-Thus, if you don’t supplement with fish oil or get EPA or DHA from your diet, it’s important to eat a good amount of ALA-rich foods to meet your omega-3 needs.
+Thus, if you don’t supplement with fish oil or get EPA or DHA from your diet, it’s important to eat plenty of ALA-rich foods to meet your omega-3 needs.

 Here are 7 of the best plant sources of omega-3 fatty acids.

-Chia seeds are known for their many health benefits, bringing a hefty dose of fiber and protein with each serving.
+Chia seeds are known for their many health benefits, providing a hefty dose of fiber and protein in each serving.

 They’re also a great plant-based source of ALA omega-3 fatty acids.

-Thanks to their omega-3, fiber and protein, studies have found chia seeds could decrease the risk of chronic disease when consumed as part of a healthy diet.
+Studies have found that, thanks to their omega-3, fiber, and protein, chia seeds could decrease the risk of chronic disease when consumed as part of a healthy diet.

-One study found that consuming a diet with chia seeds, nopal, soy protein and oats decreased blood triglycerides, glucose intolerance and inflammatory markers (
+One study in people with metabolic syndrome found that consuming a diet with chia seeds, nopal, soy protein, and oats decreased participants’ blood triglycerides, glucose intolerance, and inflammatory markers (

-Boost your chia seed intake by whipping up a nutritious chia pudding or sprinkle chia seeds on top of salads, yogurts or smoothies.
+You can boost your chia seed intake by whipping up a nutritious chia pudding or sprinkling chia seeds on top of salads, yogurts, or smoothies.

 Ground chia seeds can also be used as a vegan substitute for eggs.
-Combine one tablespoon (7 grams) with 3 tablespoons of water to replace one egg in recipes.
+Combine 1 tablespoon (7 grams) with 3 tablespoons of water to replace 1 egg in recipes.

-Because cruciferous vegetables like Brussels sprouts are so rich in nutrients and omega-3 fatty acids, they have been linked to many health benefits.
+Because cruciferous vegetables like Brussels sprouts are so rich in omega-3 fatty acids and other nutrients, they have been linked to many health benefits.

-In fact, one study found that an increased intake of cruciferous vegetables is associated with a 16% lower risk of heart disease (
+In fact, one study found that an increased intake of cruciferous vegetables is associated with an almost 16% lower risk of heart disease (

-A half cup (44 grams) of raw Brussels sprouts contains about 44 mg of ALA (12).
+A half-cup (44 grams) of raw Brussels sprouts contains about 44 mg of ALA (

-Summary: Each half-cup (78-gram) serving of cooked Brussels sprouts contains 135 mg of ALA, or up to 12% of the daily recommended intake.
+Each half-cup (44-gram) serving of cooked Brussels sprouts contains 44 mg of ALA, or up to 4% of the daily recommended intake.